 The first issue that Missouri sports betting faced in 2020 was the COVID-19 pandemic.
 Residents believed that 2020 was going to be the year that legal sports betting entered the state of Missouri.
 The virus derailed this hope as the state legislature was forced to focus on containing COVID-19.
 COVID-19 has left an economic dent in the community so this could help sports betting’s case during the 2021 legislative session.

-2021 will be the fourth legislative session where sports betting is negotiated.
+2022 was the fifth legislative session where sports betting was negotiated.
 There have been some points of contention in the past three sessions since PASPA was repealed.
 The main point of disagreement is where to offer sports betting.
-It seems that the goal in 2021 is to offer retail and online betting because of the information in the pre-filled bills.
+It seems that the goal in 2021 was to offer retail and online betting because of the information in the pre-filled bills.
 Casinos will have the ability to open retail sportsbooks and mobile gambling.

 The state legislature doesn’t know if the Missouri Lottery Commission should have the ability to offer sports betting games as well.
-Another disagreement was if there should be additional retail sports betting locations around the professional sports betting venues in the state.
+Another disagreement was whether there should be additional retail sports betting locations around the professional sports betting venues in the state.
 In the past, sports betting has been a small portion of a larger gaming bill.
-In 2021, sports betting will be negotiated on its own, so this should give the form of gambling a great chance of passing on this year’s docket.

 Sports Teams to Bet on in Missouri